 ffmpeg -i input.mp4 -vf "ass=subtitle.ass" -c:a copy output.mp4

-2. Embedding Soft Subtitles (SRT or ASS)
+2. Embed Soft Subtitles (SRT or ASS)

 bash

-# Embedding SRT
+# Embed SRT

 ffmpeg -i input.mp4 -i subtitle.srt -c:v copy -c:a copy -c:s mov_text -metadata:s:s:0 language=chi output.mp4

-# Embedding ASS (Effects may be lost)
+# Embed ASS (effects may be lost)

 ffmpeg -i input.mp4 -i subtitle.ass -c:v copy -c:a copy -c:s mov_text output.mp4